AbhayChandel13/TodoPERN_App/README.md

 # TodoPERN_App

-This is a Full Stack App made in Postgres(as database),Express to communicate between frontend and backend ,React in FrontEnd, and
+This is a Todo list (Full Stack )App made in Postgres(as database),Express to communicate between frontend and backend ,React in FrontEnd, and
 Node JS for backend server creation .